 David L. Hallal has served as the Chairman of our board of directors since June 2018.
 He also has served as the Chairman of the board of directors of Scholar Rock Holding Corporation since July 2017 and as a member of the board of directors of Seer Biosciences, Inc. since March 2018.
-Since December 2017, Mr. Hallal has served as Chairman and Chief Executive Officer of ElevateBio, LLC, and since September 2018, he has also served as Chairman and Chief Executive Officer of ElevateBio, LLC, and since September 2018, he has also served as Chairman and Chief Executive Officer of ElevateBio, LLC, and since September 2018, he has also served as Chairman and Chief Executive Officer of ElevateBio, LLC, and since September 2018, he has also served as Chairman and Chief Executive Officer of ElevateBio, LLC, and since September 2018, he has also served as Chairman and Chief Executive Officer of ElevateBio, LLC, and since September 2018, he has also served as Chairman and Chief Executive Officer from June 2006 to December 2016, Mr. Hallal served in executive roles of increasing responsibility at Alexion Pharmaceuticals, Inc., most recently serving as Chief Executive Officer from April 2015 to December 2016, Chief Operating Officer from September 2014 to April 2015 and Chief Commercial Officer, Head of Commercial Operations from July 2006 to September 2014, as well as a member of the board of directors from September 2014 to December 2016.
+Since December 2017, Mr. Hallal has served as Chairman and Chief Executive Officer of ElevateBio, LLC, and since September 2018, he has also served as Chairman and Chief Executive Officer of AlloVir, Inc. Prior to that, from June 2006 to December 2016, Mr. Hallal served in executive roles of increasing responsibility at Alexion Pharmaceuticals, Inc., most recently serving as Chief Executive Officer from April 2015 to December 2016, Chief Operating Officer from September 2014 to April 2015 and Chief Commercial Officer, Head of Commercial Operations from July 2006 to September 2014, as well as a member of the board of directors from September 2014 to December 2016.
 Mr. Hallal holds a B.A. in psychology from the University of New Hampshire.
 We believe that Mr. Hallal is qualified to serve as Chairman of our board of directors because of his experience as an executive at numerous pharmaceutical companies.